truenas/documentation/content/SCALE/SCALETutorials/Storage/_index.md

 - nas data storage
 ---

-The SCALE Storage section has controls for pools, snapshots, and disk management.
+The TrueNAS Storage section has controls for pools, snapshots, and disk management.
 This section also provides access to datasets, zvols, quotas, and permissions.

 ## Storage Overview

-{{< trueimage src="/images/SCALE/Storage/StorageDashboardWithPool.png" alt="SCALE Storage Daashboard" id="SCALE Storage Dashboard" >}}
+{{< trueimage src="/images/SCALE/Storage/StorageDashboardWithPool.png" alt="TrueNAS Storage Daashboard" id="TrueNAS Storage Dashboard" >}}

 Use the **Import Pool** button to reconnect pools exported/disconnected from the current system or created on another system.
 This also reconnects pools after users reinstall or upgrade the TrueNAS system.